-Welcome to the 2018-19 school year!
+Welcome to the 2019-20 school year!
 The DuPage High School District 88 Board of Education, administration and staff continue to focus on our mission of working for the continuous improvement of student achievement.
-This past school year, we once again were recognized by Niche, and Willowbrook earned a Silver medal from U.S. News & World Report.
-As a district, we were No. 3 on Niche's list of Most Diverse School Districts in Illinois, and we were No. 27 on their list of Best School Districts in Illinois.
-Those tremendous accomplishments were achieved because of the strong partnerships among all members of our learning community.
+This past school year, Addison Trail and Willowbrook were again listed on the U.S. News & World Report Best High Schools rankings.
+That tremendous accomplishment was achieved because of the strong partnerships among all members of our learning community.

-I want to thank our students for their commitment to taking more rigorous and challenging Advanced Placement (AP)/college-level and dual-credit courses.
-I want to thank our parents/guardians for their participation and for continuously encouraging, supporting and guiding our students.
+I want to thank our pupils for their commitment to taking more rigorous and challenging Advanced Placement (AP)/college-level and dual-credit courses.
+I want to thank our parents/guardians for their participation and for encouraging, supporting and guiding our students.
 I also want to thank our staff members, who go above and beyond to provide safe, caring and nurturing environments that promote success for all students.

-It is our goal for the 2018-19 school year to ensure all of our students develop high-level skills and knowledge that will support college and career readiness and prepare them for successful post-secondary experiences.
-The District 88 Mission and Vision will shape our work for 2018-19.
-Our focus and initiatives this year will include continuing the great work that takes place in District 88 through:
+It is our goal for the 2019-20 school year to ensure all of our students develop high-level skills and knowledge that will promote college and career readiness and prepare them for successful post-secondary experiences.
+As part of that commitment, we will continue to partner with colleges and universities to expand dual-credit and certification opportunities for all students.
+Below are three other areas of focus for the upcoming school year.